MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 ## Week 6 Homework: :house: (Graded!)

 In this tutorial, we detected the DEGs between WT Control (3 samples) and WT RA Treatment at 24 hours (3 samples).
 Using similar analysis workflow, develop an R analysis pipeline (script) to detect the DEGs between WT Control and WT RA Treatment at 8 hours.
-Create a list of **overlapping significant DEG** with the top 100 DEGs between WT RA Treatment at 24 hours and WT RA Treatment at 8 hours.
+Create a list of **overlapping significant DEG** with the top 100 DEGs between WT RA Treatment at 24 hours (vs. control) and WT RA Treatment at 8 hours (vs. control).
 Define 'significant' as those genes with an **adjusted p-value smaller than 0.1.**

 Submit your homework via e-mail.